 As we come along with our torches burning bright and a wave of silversides trailing close behind, the Octopus seizes the opportunity and sticks up six of its tentacles grabbing as many silversides as it can.
 It shovels them into its beak then sends the tentacle out again to collect its next victims.

 My dive watch gives off a short solitary beep to remind me that we’ve been underwater for an hour.
+It is time to accent from our night dive.
 We all have plenty of air so we decide to make our way back to the dive shop underwater.
 Navigating our way back is always easy on our home reef.
 We leave the sandy bottom deep water; make our way up the slope of the reef, over the rocky shallows inhabited by urchins, crabs and cuttlefish.
 Eventually we arrive at our exit point where we end the dive.
 As we emerge we are greeted by a sky full of stars shining down on us.
 As we leave the water behind us we are all left with the amazing memories from this evening and we will hold these memories with us for many years to come.